10up/Engineering-Best-Practices/_includes/markdown/Structure.md

 ### Modular Code {% include Util/top %}

 Every project, whether a plugin a theme or a standalone library, should be coded to be reusable and modular.

-Plugins should be entirely self-contained and expose access to their internals through actions and filters.
-Themes should likewise use actions and filters for extensibility.
+#### Plugins

+If the code for a project is split off into a functionality plugin, it should be done in such a way that the theme can function when the functionality plugin is disabled, broken, or missing.
+Each plugin should operate within its own namespace, both in terms of code isolation and in terms of internationalization.

+Any functions the plugin exposes for use in a theme should be done so through actions and filters - the plugin should contain multiple calls to `add_filter()` and `add_action()` as the hooks themselves will be defined in the theme.

+#### Themes

+ Any theme dependencies on functionality plugins should be built with the use of `do_action()` or `apply_filters()`.

 **In short,** changing to the default theme should not trigger errors on a site.
 Nor should disabling a functionality plugin - every piece of code should be decoupled and use standard WordPress paradigms (hooks) for interacting with one another.

+#### General Notes

-Every project, whether it includes back-end dependencies or not, _must_ contain a `composer.json` file defining the project so it can in turn be pulled in to _other_ projects via Composer.
+Every project, whether it includes Composer-managed dependencies or not, _must_ contain a `composer.json` file defining the project so it can in turn be pulled in to _other_ projects via Composer.
 For example:

 ```json
 {